KenKundert/quantiphy/doc/examples.rst

     time_limit = 86400 s
     time_out = 600 s

-Notice that the return values from *UnitConversion* are captured in variables in code above.
+Notice that the return values from *UnitConversion* are captured in a variable (`_`) in the code above.
 This is not necessary.
 It is done in this case to satisfy the testing framework that tests the code found in this documentation; normally the return value is discarded.

 .. _unicode example: